Exactly Optimal and Communication-Efficient Private Estimation via Block Designs: Introduction

 In addition to privacy and utility, another factor of practical importance is the communication cost for sending data from each client to the data collector \cite{CommEffDistMLParamServer-14LiMu, CommEffDistStatInfer-19Michael, CommEffStatOpt-12Zhang}.
-The optimal LDP schemes with respect to privacy-utility trade-off, however, are known to require very large communication costs, i.e., the SS \cite{SS-18MinYe} requires the communication cost of order greater than the exponential of the input data size and PrivUnit$_2$ \cite{PrivUnit-18Bhowmick} produces continuous outputs.
-Recently, many communication-efficient LDP schemes have been proposed for private statistical inference \cite{HR-19Acharya, RHR-20WeiNingChen, PGR-22Feldman, one_bit_LDP-15Bassily, MMRC-22Shah}, especially, \cite{RHR-20WeiNingChen} characterized the optimal privacy-utility-communication trade-off in the order-optimal sense.
-In practice, however, characterizing the exact trade-off, instead of order analysis, is important as the effect of constants becomes non-negligible in finite regime.
-There have been few works \cite{PGR-22Feldman} proposing communication-efficient schemes whose exact privacy-utility trade-off is close to the optimal, but only for a partial form of input data size and LDP constraint.
-Finding communication-efficient schemes with (near-) optimal privacy-utility trade-off for more general input data size and LDP constraint has been quite open.
+The {exactly} optimal LDP schemes with respect to privacy-utility trade-off, however, are known to require very large communication costs, i.e., the SS \cite{SS-18MinYe} requires the communication cost of order greater than the exponential of the input data size and PrivUnit$_2$ \cite{PrivUnit-18Bhowmick} produces continuous outputs.
+Recently, many communication-efficient LDP schemes have been proposed for private statistical inference \cite{HR-19Acharya, RHR-20WeiNingChen, PGR-22Feldman, one_bit_LDP-15Bassily, MMRC-22Shah}.
+Furthermore, these schemes were shown to achieve the order-optimal privacy-utility trade-off, i.e., achieve the optimal trade-off up to some multiplicative constant factors. {Let us provide a more detailed description of related works in Section \ref{subsec:prevWorks}, after we formally define the privacy-utility trade-off in Section \ref{subsec:systemModel}.} In practice, however, analyzing the exact privacy-utility trade-off including the leading constant factor, not in the order-optimal sense, is important as the effect of constant factors becomes non-negligible.